Prince George is the centre of transportation and trade in British Columbia’s heartland.

 There are numerous quality sporting goods stores and backcountry outfitters in the city who can provide you with the right equipment, tackle and directions to that perfect fishing hole, campsite or viewpoint.

 Thinking about making Prince George your home?
-Visit the website Move Up Prince George Opens a new window to learn about job opportunities, educational programs, and all of the other great lifestyle amenities that exist in Prince George.
+Visit the Move Up Prince George website to learn about job opportunities, educational programs, and all of the other great lifestyle amenities that exist in Prince George.